darthwalsh/bin/apps/obsidian.plugins.md

 	- Stopped because I wanted SSH auth, which isn't supported in mobile JS host
 	- Can still view https://github.com/darthwalsh/bin markdown directly
 	- [ ] But should be feasible to set up in-vault access using HTTPS and PAT?
 Test if the git folder plugin would support reading into a parallel subfolder that is ignored by OneDrive?
 Probably easiest to test first on desktop 🔼
+	- [ ] IF NOT mobile-git, could make a single auto-generated index file in the Personal OneNote that just links to all the files in the bin/ repo?
+Then from mobile obsidian it can find them all without the git repo locally.
+(But, would be better to set up the mobile git?)
 - [-] Was considering writing [PWA that can write files](https://whatpwacando.today/file-system/) into `inbox/` that could receive natives shares?
 Would shows some toast/notification to let you edit the markdown file?

 ### Interested to try